 A few words about oyster shucking

 I’ll say this: I’m impressed with the first people who figured out that oysters are edible (or that there’s a way to open the shell at all, to be honest).
 I’ll continue to be impressed no matter how many times someone says, “Well, they were starving, probably.”
 Still.
 This is one of those kitchen skills that you CAN get good at with hardly any persistence at all, and no more than half as much bravery as it takes to show up at your first yoga class.
 Take it from someone who’s cut herself on a stalk of Brussels sprouts: if I can shuck, you can shuck.
-For a great tutorial, watch the short video from BBC Good Food linked in the notes section of the recipe below.
+For a tutorial, watch the short video linked in the notes section of the recipe below.

 And that’s all there is to it!

 For another nice-looking hors d’oeuvre that pairs well with Cavit Pinot Grigio, check out this video, and get the written recipe here.

 Party-Ready Oysters Recipe with Herbed Butter and Prosciutto